Koch Network Blasts Donald Trump’s Planned Reduction Of Refugee Inflow

-Donald Trump‘s plan to reduce refugee inflow, slashing Barack Obama‘s number by at least 80 percent, has been met with opposition from both Republican and Democrat Senators — including Marco Rubio, Kirsten Gillibrand, and Ed Markey — who believe the president should bring “as many refugees as possible” into the country for permanent resettlement.
-It’s not just United States Senators either — the LIBRE Initiative, the premier pro-mass immigration organization in the Koch network, believes that the refugee reduction is “not warranted,” Breitbart reports.
+Donald Trump‘s plan to reduce refugee inflow, slashing Barack Obama‘s number by at least 80 percent, has been met with opposition from both Republican and Democrat senators — including Marco Rubio, Kirsten Gillibrand, and Ed Markey — who believe the president should bring “as many refugees as possible” into the country for permanent resettlement.
+It’s not just U.S. senators either — the LIBRE Initiative, the premier pro-mass immigration organization in the Koch network, believes that the refugee reduction is “not warranted,” Breitbart reports.

 “We’re glad that so many in the House and Senate — on both sides of the aisle — recognize the importance of our longstanding national commitment to offer refuge to those in need,” the organization said in a statement.